 This Butternut Risotto is an all vegetable dish, no rice, prepared “risotto style”.
-Don’t worry, we will make traditional risotto another time.
+Don’t worry though, we’ll make traditional risotto another time.
 We usually enjoy this risotto as a vegetarian dinner with a salad.
-We have also served it as a side dish.
-Note: butternut squash pairs well with steak.
+We’ve also serve it as a side dish because it’s so delicious with so many things!
+Note: butternut squash pairs really well with steak.

 This particular time I made it without the cream and to my surprise it was every bit as delicious.
 I just wouldn’t have expected it, but there you go.
 Topping it with Parmesan or Pecorino Romano however adds lots of goodness.

 Chop into cubes roughly the same size.
 This isn’t critical since we’re using the food processor.

 Place in the food processor and pulse until small rice-like pieces remain.

 As a side note, I’ve made this recipe with squash pieces twice as big and it was good but I like this size for texture much better.

 Dust with Parmesan and freshly chopped rosemary.
 Enjoy!